truenas/documentation/content/_includes/TNHardwareGuide.md

 If errors are severe enough to be uncorrectable, ECC memory causes the system to hang (become unresponsive) rather than continue with errored bits.
 For ZFS and TrueNAS, this behavior virtually eliminates any chances that RAM errors pass to the drives to cause corruption of the ZFS pools or file errors.

-The lengthy, Internet-wide debate on whether to use error-correcting code (ECC) system memory with OpenZFS and TrueNAS summarizes as:
+To summarize the lengthy, Internet-wide debate on whether to use error-correcting code (ECC) system memory with OpenZFS and TrueNAS:

-* ECC RAM is *strongly* recommended as another data integrity defense
+Most users *strongly* recommend ECC RAM as another data integrity defense.

 However:

 * Some CPUs or motherboards support ECC RAM but not all
 * Many TrueNAS systems operate every day without ECC RAM
 * RAM of any type or grade can fail and cause data loss
-* RAM is most likely to fail in the [first three months](https://media.kingston.com/images/usb/pdf/Server_Burn-in.pdf) so test all RAM before deployment.
+* RAM failures usually occur in the [first three months](https://media.kingston.com/images/usb/pdf/Server_Burn-in.pdf), so test all RAM before deployment.

 ### Central Processing Unit (CPU) Selection

-Choosing ECC RAM limits your CPU and motherboard options, but that can be a good thing.
+Choosing ECC RAM limits your CPU and motherboard options, but that can be beneficial.
-Intel<sup>®</sup> makes a point of limiting ECC RAM support to their lowest and highest-end CPUs, cutting out the mid-range i5 and i7 models.
+Intel<sup>®</sup> limits ECC RAM support to their lowest and highest-end CPUs, cutting out the mid-range i5 and i7 models.

 Which CPU to choose can come down to a short list of factors:

-* An underpowered CPU can create a performance bottleneck because of how OpenZFS does checksums, and compresses and (optional) encrypts data.
+* An underpowered CPU can create a performance bottleneck because of how OpenZFS compresses and encrypts (optional) data and performs checksums.
-* A higher-frequency CPU with fewer cores usually performs best for SMB only workloads because of Samba, the lightly-threaded TrueNAS SMB daemon.
+* A higher-frequency CPU with fewer cores usually performs best for SMB-only workloads because of Samba, the lightly-threaded TrueNAS SMB daemon.
 * A higher-core-count CPU is better suited for parallel encryption and virtualization.
 * A CPU with AES-NI encryption acceleration support improves the speed of the file system and network encryption.
 * A server-class CPU is recommended for its power and ECC memory support.